The lovely Húsavík - the Whale Watching Capital of Iceland

 Húsavík harbour and Skjálfandaflói bay

-When the first whale watching tour started back in 1995 they had some 2,200 visitors.
-In 2012, there were around 9 operating whale watching companies and 174,000 visitors!
-Now there is a staggering increase in whale watching.
+When the first whale-watching tour started in 1995, it had about 2,200 visitors.
+In 2012, there were around nine operating whale-watching companies and 174,000 visitors!
+There has now been a staggering increase in whale watching.

 Húsavík harbour